Refine and Represent: Region-to-Object Representation Learning: Pretraining Details

 \begin{enumerate} \item Random Crop: Generate two distinct random crops from the original image.
 Afterwards we resize both views to $224\times224$. \item Horizontal Flip: We flip the views horizontally with a $0.5$ probability. \item Color Jitter: With an implementation probability of $0.8$ we set brightness equal to $0.4$, contrast = $0.4$, saturation = $0.2$ and hue = $0.1$. \item Grayscale: We convert the images from RGB to Grayscale with a $0.2$ probability. \item Gaussian Blur: We always apply blurring for the first view and with a $0.1$ probability for the second view.
 We use a $23\times23$ kernel with a standard deviation chosen uniformly at random between ranges $[0.1, 2.0]$. \item Solarize: Solarize only implemented on view 2 with a probability of $0.2$ using the PIL package and a threshold of $128$. \end{enumerate}

-\paragraph{Refinement} We employ a cosine schedule for the number of segments, $K$, which starts at $K_0$ at epoch 0 and gradually decreases to $K_f$ between epoch $t_\alpha$ and $T_{epoch}$, where $T_{epoch}$ is the total number of epochs during the pretraining.
-Equation \ref{eq:cosine_schedule} expresses $K$ as a function of $t$, the epoch number.
-We choose $K_0=128,K_f=4,t_\alpha=40,T_{epoch}=300$ in our experiment.
+\paragraph{Mask Prediction} We employ a cosine schedule for the number of segments, $K$, which starts at $K_0$ at epoch 0 and gradually decreases to $K_f$ between epoch $t_\alpha$ and $T_{epoch}$, where $T_{epoch}$ is the total number of epochs during the pretraining. \Cref{eq:cosine_schedule} expresses $K$ as a function of $t$, the epoch number.
+We choose $K_0=128,K_f=4$ in our experiments.
+We set $t_\alpha = 40$ during ImageNet-1K and ImageNet-100 pretraining and set $t_\alpha = 8$ during COCO pretraining.

-\paragraph{Optimization} We followed BYOL \cite{grill2020bootstrap} optimization.
-The online network is updated by a LARS optimizer with a base learning rate of 0.3 and and a weight decay of $10^{-6}$.
-The actual maximum learning rate during training is $\text{base\_lr} \times \frac{\text{global\_batch\_size} }{256}$.
-The learning rate increases linearly during the warmup period and then decreases following a cosine schedue.
+\paragraph{Optimization} We followed the optimization details of BYOL \cite{grill2020bootstrap}.
+The online network is updated by a LARS optimizer \cite{you2017scaling} with a base learning rate of 0.3 and and a weight decay of $10^{-6}$.
+The actual maximum learning rate during training is $\text{base\_lr} \times \frac{\text{global\_batch\_size} }{256} \times K_0$.
+The learning rate increases linearly during the warmup period and then decreases following a cosine schedule.
+Throughout training, the learning rate is scaled by $K(t)$.
 In our experiment, the global batch size is 4096 and the warmup period is 3 epochs.
 The target network parameter $\xi$ is updated by $\xi^t \leftarrow (1-\tau^t) \cdot \theta^t + \tau^t \cdot \xi^{t-1}$ where $\theta$ is the online network parameter and $\tau$ increases from $0.99$ to $1.00$ following a cosine schedule.